JEFH507/website/content/news/Meta-European-Fine-and-Data-Ban/index.md

 When the EU's privacy watchdog barks, Meta finds itself in a tight spot.
 {{< /lead >}}

-Heading: "Navigating the Crossroads of Privacy and Profit"

 {{< alert "twitter" >}}
 Don't forget to [follow me](https://twitter.com/com/JavierFeliuH) on Twitter.
 {{< /alert >}}